-A life-threatening disorder that predominantly occurs in older adults.
+Acute myeloid leukaemia (AML) is a life-threatening haematological malignancy that predominantly occurs in older adults.

 Many subtypes exist, of which acute promyelocytic leukaemia merits specific management.

 Characteristically, abnormal blasts are present in the peripheral blood and normal haematopoiesis is reduced.
 Definitive diagnosis requires bone marrow biopsy.
-Presence of blast cells in ≥20% of the bone marrow cells confirms the diagnosis.
+Presence of ≥20% blast cells in the peripheral blood and/or bone marrow confirms the diagnosis.

 Most patients are treated with chemotherapy induction, consolidation, and maintenance regimens.
 Haematopoietic stem cell transplantation may also be used in select patients.